BhargaviSodisetty/Magical-Arena/README.md

 How to run:

-*Get Java: Make sure you have Java installed on your computer.
+*Get Java
-*Download the Code: Download the code from the provided link or clone the repository using Git.
-*Open Terminal/Command Prompt: Navigate to the folder where you downloaded the code using Terminal (on Mac/Linux) or Command Prompt (on Windows).
-*Compile the Code: Type javac Main.java and hit Enter.
-This will compile the Java files.
-*Run the Program: Type java Main and hit Enter.
+Make sure you have Java installed on your computer.Download the Code: Download the code from the provided link or clone the repository using Git.Open Terminal/Command Prompt: Navigate to the folder where you downloaded the code using Terminal (on Mac/Linux) or Command Prompt (on Windows).Compile the Code: Type javac Main.java and hit Enter.
+This will compile the Java files.Run the Program: Type java Main and hit Enter.
 Now the game should start running.

 How to Play: